kir1l/kir1l/README.md

 <p>&nbsp;</p>

-- 🌱 I’m currently learning JavaScript and Angular
+- 🌱 I’m currently learning TypeScript and Angular

 - 👨‍💻 All of my projects are available at [github](https://github.com/kir1l)